 Many are leaving for Portugal.
 Some 85,000 Brazilians are now thought to live in the only other country in the world where Portuguese is the primary language.
-Other Brazilians are coming to the United States, which is the second-leading destination for high-net-worth Brazilian emigres.
+But with Portugal ending its “golden” residence visas in Lisbon and Porto, more Brazilians are expected to come to the United States – which is already the second-leading destination for high-net-worth Brazilian emigres.

 More wealthy emigres may soon join those who have already left.
 A Brazilian polling agency recently reported that just more than half of Brazil’s richest citizens want to leave the country.

 But some 15 percent of the 2,000 wealthy Brazilians who left their home country last year came to the United States through a visa program known as EB-5, according to the U.S.Department of State.

 EB-5 stands for “employment-based, fifth-preference” and is alternatively called the “immigrant investor visa.”
 To qualify, foreign investors must put at least $500,000 into a real estate project that creates no fewer than 10 jobs.
 The benefits can be big.
 Through EB-5, foreign nationals who invest in U.S. real estate can be granted permanent residency, as can their immediate family members.
 They also, of course, will have a stake in the hot U.S. property market.